Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Duhamel Expansion

 So it suffices to consider the excitation vector $ \xi \coloneq e^{-S} \Omega $ and compute the excitation distribution $ \langle \xi, a_q^* a_q \xi \rangle $.
 The fundamental theorem of calculus implies the Duhamel formula

-Iterating this formula leads to the series expansion in Proposition~\ref{prop:finexpan}, the main result of this section.
-The multicommutators are computed using the CAR~\eqref{eq:CAR}, where we extract $ n^{\RPA}(q) $ as the terms that could be expected treating the pair operators as exactly bosonic, similarly to~\cite{BL25}.
-The term $ n^{\ex}(q) $ instead appears when normal ordering the remaining terms.
+Iterating this formula leads to the expansion in Proposition~\ref{prop:finexpan}, the main result of this section.
+The multicommutators are computed using the CAR~\eqref{eq:CAR}, where we extract $ n^{\RPA}(q) $ as the terms that could be expected treating the pair operators as exactly bosonic.